hummelm10/steamdeck_startup_animations/README.md

 A collection of steamdeck startup animations, plus a script to randomize your startup on each boot

+You can add/remove webms as long as theyre exactly 1840847 bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
+The service uses the find command to randomly select one from that folder.

 # So far, I've made boot animations from the following consoles:

 * dreamcast